Fresh Blackberry Chia Jam

 Fresh Blackberries- In season is always best and I have found that I can always find some decent fresh blackberries at my local grocery store.
 Though frozen can generally be great quality for some recipes, they will hold far too much water for this one and I do not recommend it.
 Using fresh allows for a better, brighter color as well as flavor and texture.

-I’ve made a lot of chia jam over the last few years, but blackberries really are the STAR of the show!
+I’ve made a lot of chia jam, but blackberries really are the STAR of the show!
 They are a beautiful dark shade of purple, sweet, and delicious, making them some of nature’s best.
 Loaded with vitamins C and K which support a healthy immune system and bone strength.
 Watch out for this little gem, fiber is their secret weapon, helping digestion.
 Plus, blackberries are rich in antioxidants, which fight oxidative stress and the everyday wear & tear our bodies face.

 Honey- Now, let’s address the sweetness factor.
-Many traditional recipes are FILLED with refined sugars that offer a momentary spike in energy followed by a crash.
-Enter unrefined sugars and honey—a more wholesome and sustainable approach to sweetness.
+Many traditional recipes are FILLED with refined sugars.
+I opt for unrefined sugars such as honey whenever possible.
 Aside from its golden sweetness, quality honey can have distinctive flavors depending on where the bees find their nectar.

 Lemon- Fresh lemon juice, a zesty ally in the world of jam making, plays a big role in perfecting blackberry jam.
 Its tangy and bright juice not only makes flavors pop, but also serves as another natural preservative, helping the longevity whether you store it in the fridge to be eaten throughout the week, or the freezer for a rainy day.

-The acidity in lemon juice brings out the full palate of blackberries, while balancing their sweetness with a tart twist.
-Making this simple concoction beautifully balanced.
+The acidity in lemon juice brings out the full palate of blackberries, while balancing their sweetness.
 Even though it is just 2 tablespoons, don’t skip it and make sure you use fresh if you can.

 Chia Seeds- Chia seeds, those tiny powerhouses of nutrition, are a little force of nature.
-It that can effortlessly transform your fruit puree into the perfect spreadable texture.
-When added to liquids, they work their magic, creating something that quickly thickens without the need for prolonged cooking or excessive amounts of heavily processed white sugar.
+It that can effortlessly transform your fruit puree into the perfect spreadable jam without waterbath canning.
+When added to liquids, they work their magic, quickly thickening without the need for special cooking methods or excessive amounts of white sugar.

 Canning Funnel: (optional) This is a special funnel with a large opening, perfect for pouring liquids into containers or jars.